Skip to main content

 })

-8. Let's test our callback implementation.
-At the top right, ensure the Debug area is visible by clicking show hide debug area if necessary.
+8. Time to test our code!
+At the top right, click the Show the Debug area button show hide debug area if it’s not already showing.

-9. At the top left of Xcode, click the Stop stop icon button to halt any running processes.
+9. At the top left of Xcode, click the Stop stop icon button.

-12. Let's verify the failure path by modifying the speed parameter.
-In ViewController.swift around line 27, change the speed value from 20 to 10:
+12. Let’s see what happens if you change the value.
+In ViewController.swift around line 27, change 20 to 10:

 mustang.accelerateTo(speed: 10,